GaryHostt/Oracle_Integration/README.md

 In order to call the OCI REST API, like above, - you have to configure the REST adapter connection to use the [OCI Signature Version 1 security policy](https://docs.oracle.com/en/cloud/paas/integration-cloud/whats-new/index.html#INTWN-GUID-39D35E54-3FA5-4A44-A6FB-7C6496ED7E84).
 This policy enables you to use Oracle Cloud Infrastructure services.
 For example, you can create an integration that lists your VCNs.

-An event that occurs in OCI can also be fired to an [integration HTTPS endpoint](https://github.com/GaryHostt/OCI_DevOps/blob/master/Lab100.md).
+An event that occurs in OCI could also be fired to an [integration REST endpoint](https://github.com/GaryHostt/OCI_DevOps/blob/master/Lab100.md).

 ## Administering OIC